Shikhar16078/dsf_backend_adk/README.md

 ## 🧠 Agents Overview

-### 🔸 coordinator (Root Agent)

-- Routes user queries to appropriate sub-agents
-- Parses intent but does **not** respond directly
-- Sub-agents:
-  - `scheduler`
-  - `talkative`

-### 🔹 scheduler

-- Recommends courses based on previously taken ones
-- Accepts `student_details` from state
-- Returns list of enrollable courses

-### 🔹 talkative

-- Handles greetings, goodbyes, off-topic, unethical, or casual chatter
-- Uses scripted logic and never invokes tools or accesses backend
-- Robust instruction set ensures controlled replies
+This project uses a modular, agent-based architecture powered by Google ADK.
+Below is a high-level summary of each agent's role.

+➡️ For implementation details, see the [Agents Documentation](./agents/README.md).

 ---

+### 🔸 `coordinator` (Root Agent)

+- Acts as the top-level router for all user queries
+- Parses intent and forwards requests to the appropriate sub-agent
+- Does **not** respond directly
+- Sets up student context via a `before_agent_callback` to mock end-user

+### 🔹 `scheduler`

+- Handles scheduling-related tasks like course recommendations, offerings lookup, and mock schedule creation
+- Operates on mock academic data for students, courses, and offerings

+### 🔹 `talkative`

+- Manages social, casual, off-topic, or unethical queries
+- Instruction-only agent with no backend or tool access

 ## 🛠️ Setup Instructions